HIGHLIGHTS

 Snapdragon 8s Gen 3 is the silicon of choice this time.
 The architecture of this processor is the same as the 7+ Gen 3 we saw on Nord 4, just a few notches more powerful.
 So, the computing side of things is looking to be solid.

-While this phone is available in multiple variants, Nepal will be getting just two variants.
+While this phone is available in multiple variants, Nepal only got two.
 Those are 8/256GB and 12/512GB, which sounds good enough for me.

-Other than that, OnePlus has a vapour chamber with an area of 7,300 mm2, and the graphene density of this cooling unit is apparently on par with OnePlus 13.
+Other than that, OnePlus has a vapour chamber with an area of 7,300 mm2, and the graphene density of this cooling unit is apparently on par with that of the OnePlus 13.

 Cameras